What’s the Difference Between SOC 2 Type I and Type II?

 5. Privacy

 These principles are associated with internal controls that are reviewed by the auditors.
-According to this review, firms are given either SOC 2 Type I reports or SOC 2 Type II reports.
+According to this review, firms are given either of two SOC 2 report types.
 Every report is aimed at a certain business objective.

 What Is SOC 2 Type I?

-The SOC 2 Type I deals with the controls design at a given time.
+The Type I deals with the control design at a given time.
 It answers one main question: Do the security controls have appropriate designs nowadays?

 Key points about SOC 2 Type I: